To amend the Internal Revenue Code of 1986 to allow small businesses to defer the payment of certain employment taxes.

 Length: 6 pages

-This bill was introduced on March 5, 2013, in a previous session of Congress, but was not enacted.
+This bill was introduced on March 5, 2013, in a previous session of Congress, but it did not receive a vote.

 What legislators are saying

 “Rep. Swalwell Announces Lead Republican Co-Sponsor of Main Street Revival Act”